Humanitarian and Development

 Association Burkinabé de Curage et de Nettoyage

-From waste collection to compost
+From collection to recycling

 A well‑advanced project

 The association owns three hectares of land on the outskirts of Ouagadougou and has built the necessary infrastructure to carry out its project: office, sorting shed, composting ponds, wastewater storage ponds and waste storage area.
 Some of the equipment was purchased in 2012 with the help of the Veolia Foundation, in particular a collection truck.
 Women have been chosen to collect sanitation waste using carts and wheelbarrows.

 The next step is to start composting.
 On account of its good local presence, AB Curnet was offered the opportunity to recycle wastewater and pasty sludge from the stations of the Burkina Faso national office for water and sanitation (Office national de l’eau et de l’assainissement - Onea).
 The first authorizations were obtained at the end of 2016/beginning of 2017: the operation of a composting platform in Pabré, a rural municipality of Ouagadougou, is now possible.
 While waste collection has already been in operation for several years, the launch of composting activities started in 2017.
 The Veolia foundation then once again supports the association in this new ambition with the purchase of a cleaning truck which allows the transport of the recycled sludge from Onea, and the equipment of the production site.
 Over three hectares, the platform brings together a waste storage area, composting basins, a wastewater storage basin and a sorting shed.